ameluc-ahognidje/exercise-tracker/README.md

 # Exercise Tracker

-A full stack JavaScript app which purpose is to shorten any given url.
+A full stack JavaScript app which purpose is to help track any user's physical activity.

 ## Stack
 - JavaScript